 - Die Waschmaschine verbraucht nur 5 Liter Wasser und im Wassersparmodus sogar nur 3.

-- The washing machine uses only 5 liters of water and in water efficiency mode JUST 3.
+- The washing machine uses only 5 liters of water and in water efficiency mode JUST (even as little as) 3.

 - Wenn Maria Milch trinkt, und sogar, wenn sie nur daran denkt, wird ihr schlecht.

 - When Maria drinks milk, and even when she only thinks about it, she gets nauseous.

 Now, the word even is used for many different things and has many different translations.
 Sogar only works for the even that is reaching for extremes so to speak.
 Like… you can reach the apples on that branch but if you really really stretch out your arm you can even reach the bigger ones on that branch further up.
 You reach far out to include extremes for extremes with sogar.
 And that’s all it does.
 It is not like even that means all kinds of things.

 In fact, let’s look at one example where sogar doesn’t work… or at least not without changing the meaning of the sentence.

 This can mean two things.
 One: you doubt that the other person has actually read it… and two: you think that reading the book is an extreme thing to do and the normal activity would be “put on shelf” or “look at the pictures”.
 The first one makes much more sense in this context and most people would understand it that way but the other one is possible too, at least in theory.
 And now guess what this sentence means.